lostintech3d/terms/terms.md

 * **Technical Validation Window:** Comprehensive empirical evaluation requires proper bench testing time.
 Our operational timeline scales to approximately **1 month** from physical asset delivery, unless explicit alternative metrics are authorized prior to logistics processing.
 * **Exclusion of Content Blackouts:** Lost In Tech will not accept structural scheduling restrictions or mandatory "blackout windows" dictating when competitive hardware options can be tested, mentioned, or featured on the channel.
 * **Publishing Timelines:** While coordination with corporate launch milestones is managed as an administrative courtesy, engineering precision, data integrity, and exhaustive exploration will never be bypassed to accommodate an external corporate promotional schedule.
+* **No Timeline Guarantee:** Review work is secondary to paid sponsor work.
+No guaranteed delivery date is given, nor is the timeline above a promise or binding agreement.
 * **Non Disclosure or Contractual Agreements** While we understand that products are subject to embargoes and non disclosure periods, we generally do not sign anything beyond very minimal NDA agreements that cover **only** the timing of release of information regarding the product.
 Any attempt to manipulate speech or content integrity through an NDA will be rejected, and the document will remain unsigned.

 ### Technical Support Strategy & Data Integrity